 1. Jara Beach Resort

 Jara Beach Resort is arguably the best beach resort in Lagos at the moment.
-The resort stands out with her offering of an all-inclusive stay at the beachfront property.
+The resort stands out with its offering of an all-inclusive stay at the beachfront property.
 Mark and I spent three days at the resort earlier this year and we both enjoyed our time there tremendously.
 The resort is located in Museyo, Eleko, Lagos and is easily accessible by road.

 2. Sencillo Lagos